Ernest Igl Hillebrand Pendant Lamp

 Other versions: This Ernest Igl Hillebrand pendant lamp exists also as a flush mount and it was made in several colours.
 Many other lamps with this perforated round holes (of different sizes) were made.

 This design is often named “starry night or starry sky”, the reason is obvious.
-Ernest Igl was not the only one who used it for lamps.
-For instance, also the famous Paavo Tynell used it for many lamps.
+Several people used this design for lamps.
+For instance, famous designer Paavo Tynell used it for many lamps.
 It is seen on many lamps by several companies of that time.

 Ernest Igl was born on February 6, 1920, as Ernest Hofmann in Prague, Czech Republic.
 Igl graduated from the academy in Karlsbad in 1938 and then attended the Academy of Fine Arts in Prague and the Academy of Applied Arts in Munich.